 This can eventually cause one or both of you to lose respect for one another: your partner becomes uncomfortable with all the second-guessing and starts to doubt your “stability” as a partner (whether that’s an accurate assessment or not).
 And now, after all your second-guessing, you’re triple-guessing whether you chose a good partner—you’ve lost respect for one another.

 Another example: say your partner joins what, to you, is clearly a get-rich-quick pyramid scheme.
 Up to this point, you’ve respected their intelligence and level-headedness.
-That respect has now taken a blow as you question your own judgment in them.
+That respect has now taken a blow as you question your own judgment of them.

 This causes you to lack trust in them with financial decisions (and maybe other decisions as well).
 Their long-term prospects as a partner are called into question: Will they make stupid financial decisions down the road?
 Will I get caught up in those bad decisions?
 What if we get married and have kids—can they make good decisions for our family?